 Your team must also decide how much historical data you should bring into the new system.
 Many companies just save everything and don’t make decisions about what information to save and what information to archive.
 Some companies must to keep data to comply with the Sarbanes-Oxley Act; others worry about threat of e-discovery and legal penalties.
 Nonetheless, all companies should set up a data retention and storage strategy.
 At the very least, you should de-duplicate the data to migrate.
 The old computer axiom, “garbage in = garbage out,” applies here; even a new ERP system won’t fix corrupted data.

 ERP implementations don’t just affect systems and business processes; they also involve people who may find it difficult to change roles, processes, and behaviors that they may have learned over many years of work.
-Employees can’t just change their behavior during the relatively short duration of an ERP implementation.
+Employees can’t just change their behavior during the relatively short duration of an ERP software implementation.
 Managing change is a constant, ongoing process should start on day one and continue throughout the implementation to the end-user training at the close of the project.

 Change management is crucial to the success of an ERP initiative.
 You need to introduce your employees to the new processes and job roles over a time period so that they can accept and internalize these developments.
 Neglecting this aspect of implementation or putting it off until late in the project may result in organizational resistance to the new system, even to the point of jeopardizing the project.
 To be effective, training should concentrate on business workflows and how these changes affect job roles and the people who do the work.